naturally occurring consequences

 Many think of naturally occurring consequences as tough love.
 But there is a difference.

 Tough love can be cold, insensitive, and not in your child’s best interest.
-It is emotionally charged and usually comes from a place of anger.
+It is emotionally charged and typically stems from anger.
 You may be turning your back on your child with the idea that you can turn your back on their problems as well.

 I’ve had two instances in my life where I thought tough love was the answer.
 They were extreme situations.
 Because of their decisions at different times in their lives, two of my children were both on the verge of being homeless.